htran010589/nonmonotonic-rule-mining/README.md

 ### Knowledge Graph Format

-The KG is presented in a tab seperated file containing triples in the format <subject predicate object> (format 1).
+The KG is presented in a tab seperated file containing triples in the format &lt;subject&gt; &lt;predicate&gt; &lt;object&gt; (format 1).
 You can see this format after uncompressing data/sample.imdb.txt.zip file in the repository.

 ### Horn Rule Format